vaishnavimoovendran/convert-string-to-integer/README.md

 # convert-string-to-integer
-convert the string to integer and find the modulus of 11.
+convert the given string to integer and find the modulus of 11.